-Numbers - Encouraging the use of mental arithmetic, while becoming more competent in the use of a scientific calculator - Being able to apply these methods to a range of real life and abstract problems Algebra - Modelling real life situations using algebra to solve problems - Understanding how number operations underpin algebraic techniques Geometr - · Exploring the properties of angles, circles and polygons - Using these properties to solve problems in a real world context Measures - Applying the formulae for area, perimeter and volume of 2D and 3D shapes - Extending these skills to include circles, cones and spheres Statistics - Calculating averages and the range of data presented in a variety of contexts - Understanding that different types of data require different representations and being able to display the data appropriately Probability - Using fractions or decimals to represent probabilities - Understanding complex problems involving multiple events and conditional probability Assessment The examination for this qualification consists of two papers, each worth 50% of the course and a calculator is permitted for both papers.
+Numbers - Encouraging the use of mental arithmetic, while becoming more competent in the use of a scientific calculator - Being able to apply these methods to a range of real life and abstract problems Algebra - Modelling real life situations using algebra to solve problems - Understanding how number operations underpin algebraic techniques Geometry - · Exploring the properties of angles, circles and polygons - Using these properties to solve problems in a real world context Measures - Applying the formulae for area, perimeter and volume of 2D and 3D shapes - Extending these skills to include circles, cones and spheres Statistics

+- Calculating averages and the range of data presented in a variety of contexts - Understanding that different types of data require different representations and being able to display the data appropriately Probability - Using fractions or decimals to represent probabilities - Understanding complex problems involving multiple events and conditional probability Assessmen The examination for this qualification consists of two papers, each worth 50% of the course and a calculator is permitted for both papers.
 The Higher Tier examination is sat at the end of Form V and gives access to grades 9 to 3.
-Some students, who are targeting a grade 5, may be offered the opportunity to take the Foundation Tier in January of Form V with the aim of sitting the Higher Tier at the end of the year if they achieve the Foundation's maximum grade of a 5.
+Some students, who are targeting a grade 5, may be offered the opportunity to take the Foundation Tier in November of Form V with the aim of sitting the Higher Tier at the end of the year if they achieve the Foundation's maximum grade of a 5.

 IGCSE English Language Every student at Heathfield School is required to take English Language.
 The course enables learners to communicate clearly, accurately and effectively in spoken and written word.
 They are challenged to use a wide range of vocabulary, accurate grammar, punctuation and spelling, and to develop their own personal style in awareness of the audiences they address.
 Students will explore the use of language, select specific information, and evaluate ideas.
 Students may also deliver an individual talk on a pre-selected topic to demonstrate their ability to deliver a wellorganised and crafted verbal response.
 There are two examination papers.
 Paper 1 is the Reading Paper with three extracts and focuses on comprehension; Paper 2 is the Writing Paper, which encompasses argumentative and creative writing.
-GCSE English Literature Every student at Heathfield School will follow the GCSE English Literature course.
-The course gives students the opportunity to study a range of literature texts, including a 19th century novel, a selection of poetry, a modern text and a Shakespeare play.
+GCSE English Literature Every student at Heathfield School will follow the IGCSE English Literature course.
+The course gives students the opportunity to study a range of literature texts, including a novel, a selection of poetry, a modern text and a Shakespeare play.
 Students will engage with these texts through discussion, analysis and essay writing.
 They contain themes and ideas which students will explore as they develop their own unique responses to the texts.
-Students will consider the ways in which writers achieve their effects and how they are informed by their historical and literary context.
+Students will consider the ways in which writers achieve their effects.
 This course will enable students to develop the critical skills required to study English Literature at A Level.
-There are two examination papers: Paper 1 covers Shakespeare. and the 19th century novel; Paper 2 is on the modern text, poetry and unseen poetry.
+There are three examination papers: Paper 1 covers Poetry and Prose (novel).
+Paper 3 covers a Shakespeare with an open text.
+Paper 4 offers students the opportunity to comment on their choice of either unseen poetry or unseen prose and unseen poetry.
+Students do not sit Paper 2.